Accommodations and Modifications

 If chosen appropriately, accommodation will provide neither too much nor too little help to the student who receives it.

 2) A testing modification is a change in the procedures for administering a test that may affect the constructs being measured.
 For example, reading aloud those sections of the Reading test that students are expected to read independently represents a modification.

 For more information about Accommodations, seek out the "Directions for Administration" documentation for the appropriate test and grade level.
-This can be found in the Resources page of DataManager.
+This can be found on the Resources page of the Riverside DataManager.
 Look for the topic "Accommodation and Modification"